 An award-winning nurse and author from Hartlepool has published a fictional book about the hardships of mental health.

-52-year-old Jenny Hutchinson wrote ‘Mint’, under the pseudonym Cher Graiden, as a result of losing those around her to suicide over lockdown, working closely with people who have experience in the area to ensure her story was accurate.
+52-year-old Jenny Hutchinson wrote ‘Mint’ as a result of losing those around her to suicide over lockdown.
+Written under the pseudonym Cher Graiden, Jenny worked closely with people who have experience in the area to ensure her story was accurate.

-She writes as a hobby alongside her role as a community district nursing sister at North Tees and Hartlepool NHS Foundation Trust but labels writing as ‘the dream’.
+She writes as a hobby alongside her role as a community district nursing sister at the Trust but labels writing as ‘the dream’.

-Described as a ‘gritty romance novel about loss and love’, Mint tells the story of Charlotte who, going through hard times herself, has a chance meeting with a man contemplating suicide on the top floor of a building.
+Described as a ‘gritty romance novel about loss and love’, Mint tells the story of Charlotte.
+Going through hard times herself, Charlotte has a chance meeting with a man contemplating suicide on top of a building.

 Earlier this year Jenny won a local Nurse of the Year award for Mint after being nominated by multiple people – including someone whose brother died from suicide.